aspose-total/Aspose.Total-Products/total/en/net/conversion/mhtml-to-xlt/_index.md

 {{< blocks/products/pf/feature-page-header h1="C# API to Render MHTML to XLT" h2="Export MHTML File to XLT via C# without using Microsoft<sup>&reg;</sup> Excel or Adobe<sup>&reg;</sup> Acrobat Reader" >}}

 {{% blocks/products/pf/feature-page-summary %}}

-Using [Aspose.Total for .NET](https://products.aspose.com/total/net/) you can easily convert MHTML file to XLT within any .NET, C#, ASP.NET and VB.NET applications.
-Firstly, by using [Aspose.PDF for .NET](https://products.aspose.com/pdf/net/), you can export MHTML to XLSX.
-After that, by using [Aspose.Cells for .NET](https://products.aspose.com/cells/net/) Spreadsheet Programming API, you can convert XLSX to XLT.
+Aspose.Total for .NET is a comprehensive suite of components that enables developers to easily convert MHTML files to XLT within any .NET, C#, ASP.NET and VB.NET applications.
+This suite of components provides a powerful and reliable solution for developers who need to quickly and efficiently convert MHTML files to XLT.

+The process of converting MHTML to XLT involves two steps.
+Firstly, Aspose.PDF for .NET is used to export MHTML to XLSX.
+This component provides a wide range of features for manipulating PDF documents, including the ability to export MHTML to XLSX.
+After that, Aspose.Cells for .NET is used to convert XLSX to XLT.
+This component provides a comprehensive set of features for working with spreadsheets, including the ability to convert XLSX to XLT.

+Aspose.Total for .NET is a great choice for developers who need to quickly and easily convert MHTML files to XLT.
+The suite of components provides a reliable and powerful solution for converting MHTML to XLT.
+The process involves two steps, firstly exporting MHTML to XLSX using Aspose.PDF for .NET, and then converting XLSX to XLT using Aspose.Cells for .NET.
+With Aspose.Total for .NET, developers can quickly and easily convert MHTML files to XLT within any .NET, C#, ASP.NET and VB.NET applications.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}